reingart/pyfpdf/README.md

 -----------

 Please check [the docs page dedicated to developpement](https://pyfpdf.github.io/fpdf2/Development.html).

+This library was only possible thanks to the dedication of the following people: [CONTRIBUTORS.md](CONTRIBUTORS.md).

 Lets try to improve the Code Coverage statistic so that we can safely transition to external font and image libraries, and more...